zhouzhenghong-gt/self-supervised-3D-DSA-reconstructio-network/README.md

 Note: This is a preliminary release.
 We will further improve our code and release some data.

-This released code performs reconstruction experiments on digitally generated renderings, like DRR.
+The released code performs reconstruction experiments on digitally generated renderings, like DRR.
 Codes and methods for reconstruction of clinically acquired images is improving.

 # Installation Guide